 Once the adoption is final, the parents apply for the child’s new birth certificate, passport, and US visa.
 The process typically takes 1 to 2 weeks but might take up to twelve weeks.
 Once those documents are in process, the parents and child leave together to wait for the passport in Kyiv (usually 3-5 business days).
 While there, the American Embassy completes the medical exam and finalizes the remaining documentation for the child.
 The final step is obtaining an American visa that allows the child to enter the U.S. legally.
 Adoptions from Ukraine are usually finalized within a year of submitting the dossier.

 5. The Travel

-Ukraine adoption typically requires 2-3 trips, each about 2-3 weeks long, though occasionally it can all be completed in two trips.
-Both parents are required to travel on the initial trip and for the court hearing, but one or both can return to the US after filing the adoption petition or during the 30-day waiting period.
+Ukraine adoption typically requires 2-3 trips, each about 2-3 weeks long, though occasionally, it can all be completed in two trips.
+Both parents must travel on the initial trip and for the court hearing, but one or both can return to the US after filing the adoption petition or during the 30-day waiting period.
 If the adoptive family remains in the country during the 30-day waiting period, they can continue to visit their child at the orphanage.
 Once the waiting period is over, one or both parents return to Ukraine to finalize the process as mentioned above, obtain the child’s immigration visa and escort their child home.